Gender discrimination laws in California are infinitely more complex than most other states.

 Whether you are a California employer or employee, it is important that you understand California’s new and changing gender discrimination laws.
 If you do not, you may find it difficult to uphold your rights in the face of discrimination.

-In order to understand California’s new laws, you need to understand the terms used in legislation.
+In order to understand California’s new gender discrimination laws, you need to understand the terms used in legislation.
 These terms and definitions can be found under § 11030.
-Definitions. and include:
+Definitions and include:

 - Gender Expression: Gender expression refers to a person’s gender-related behavior or appearance.
 It is not associated with the person’s sex assigned at birth;